suny-downstate-medical-center/netpyne/netpyne/batchtools/docs/batchtools.rst

 * **comm.initialize()**: establishes a connection with the batch ``dispatcher`` for sending data

 * **comm.send(<data>)**: sends ``<data>`` to the batch ``dispatcher``
+    * for ``search`` jobs, it is important to match the data sent with the metric specified in the search function

 * **comm.close()**: closes and cleans up the connection with the batch ``dispatcher``

-3. Specifying a batch job
+5. Specifying a batch job
 -----
 Batch job handling is implemented with methods from ``netpyne.batchtools.search``